Your wellbeing during COVID-19

 - By phone - call 0330 123 1245 (24 hours a day, seven days a week)

 - Online - visit the online portal and request support via the contact us form or the live chat button, stating 'BMA' as your organisation.

 How it works

-You can access one-off support or a course of up to six sessions with a counsellor.
+Following a triage, you can access in-the-moment support or be referred for a structured course of up to six sessions with a counsellor.

 If you have already spoken to a counsellor, you can request to speak to that person again.

-We are usually a telephone-based service, including video calls.
-For the next six months, we are now able to offer face-to-face counselling, in addition to our existing services.
+We are usually a telephone-based service, including video calls and face-to-face counselling, in addition to our existing services.

 Access face-to-face counselling

-We have access to a network of 600 counsellors across the UK, increasing to over 1,800 by June as more COVID-secure venues are confirmed.
-This is subject to the government's easing of national restrictions.
+We have access to a network of over 600 counsellors across in the UK, which continues to increase as more COVID-secure venues are confirmed.

-Callers to the counselling service can access one-off support or, following a triage, you can access a structured course of up to six sessions of counselling in a face-to-face setting.
+Callers to the counselling service can access in-the-moment support or, following a triage, you can access a structured course of up to six sessions of counselling in a face-to-face setting.